 Book directly on lescapehotel.com to access special offers or your preferred booking site: Expedia | Booking.com | TripAdvisor | Hotels.com

 Located in Itaewon, Mondrian is a modern hotel with high-tech comfort rooms.
-One can easily get lost at the hotel, exploring the lobby Fores Zone, swimming at the Altitude Pool and Lounge or at the breathtaking indoor pool.
-The hotel also has a great fitness club, sauna, pilates room, golf range, and an actual arcade.
-Rooftopbar, Privelege, serves single-malt whiskeys and fine wines while Cleo restaurant is focused on Mediterranean cuisine, adopting Hollywood glamour.
-Mondrian Hotel also houses Blind Spot, open all day, serving teas and cocktails, and Rumpus Room, which has live jazz music on the weekends.
+It’s easy to lose an afternoon here exploring the lobby’s Forest Zone, swimming at the Altitude Pool and Lounge or the breathtaking indoor pool, or visiting the fitness club, sauna, pilates room, golf range, and an actual arcade.
+The rooftop bar, Privilege, serves single-malt whiskeys and fine wines, while Cleo restaurant leans into Mediterranean cuisine with Hollywood glamour.
+Mondrian also houses Blind Spot, open all day for tea and cocktails, and Rumpus Room, which has live jazz on weekends.

-The rooms have been designed by an award-winning, Singapore-based interior design company, Asylum.
-They are airy and comfortable, with great amenities, including water purifiers, Bluetooth speakers, and in-suite rain showers.
+The rooms were designed by award-winning, Singapore-based interior design firm Asylum.
+They’re airy and comfortable, with amenities including water purifiers, Bluetooth speakers, and in-suite rain showers.
 Rooms range from Signature King/Twin to large Suites with private terraces and dining rooms.

 23 Jangmun-ro, Yongsan District, Seoul, South Korea | Map link